 The efi-updatevar command is more complex.
 In theory, you can use it to update your db or KEK database, but only if you have the private key for the next-higher database—that is, to add a db entry, you need the KEK private key, and to add a KEK, you need the PK private key.
 The command to add a db key would look like this:

 # efi-updatevar -a -c newkey.crt -k KEK.key db

-Unfortunately, this command has never worked for me; efi-updatevar reports Cannot write to db, wrong filesystem permissions, even when run as root.
-More disturbingly, immediately thereafter efi-readvar reports that the database is empty (although a reboot fixes that problem).
+Unfortunately, this command has never worked for me; efi-updatevar reports Failed to update db: Operation not permitted or Cannot write to db, wrong filesystem permissions, even when run as root.
+In some cases, immediately thereafter efi-readvar reports that the database is empty (although a reboot fixes that problem).
 Perhaps this bug will be fixed by the time you read this, though.
 If so, be sure to read the efi-updatevar man pages and its author's blog posts on the tool.
-A mistake could be quite damaging.
+This Gentoo wiki page provides more detailed step-by-step procedures for setting up Secure Boot using this tool.
+A mistake when using this tool could be quite damaging.
 In particular, note the -a option in the preceding example, which causes a key to be added to the list.
 Omitting that option causes the new key to replace all existing keys.

 Taking full control of your computer's Secure Boot keys is not for everybody; the process is tedious and error-prone.
 It has the potential, though, to improve your computer's security by ensuring that only boot loaders and kernels you have explicitly approved can run.